Buck Plantain

 Perennial

 Buck plantain (Plantago coronopus) is a low, rosette-forming plant with narrow, toothed leaves that look a bit like antlers — hence the horn names.
 Young leaves are a salty, mineral-rich salad green; older foliage gets tougher but still works chopped into soups or as livestock forage.
 It tolerates poor, compacted soil and is a classic "pavement weed" that permies reclaim as food.
 In subtropical and tropical Americas it behaves like a cool-season hero: happy through winter and early spring, then often burning out or going to seed once the real heat sets in.
-Let it bolt if you want free seed for next year. ☀️💧 Sun and Water: - Full sun to light shade. - Average moisture; tolerates short dry spells once roots are down. - Not fussy about soil; sand to clay if drainage is not a swamp. ✂️ Propagation: - Seed: direct-sow in fall or early spring; lightly cover. - Self-sows freely where happy — thin volunteers or transplant rosettes while small.
+Let it bolt if you want free seed for next year.
+Full sun to light shade.
+Average moisture; tolerates short dry spells once roots are down.
+Not fussy about soil; sand to clay if drainage is not a swamp.
+Seed: direct-sow in fall or early spring; lightly cover.
+Self-sows freely where happy — thin volunteers or transplant rosettes while small.
+Snip tender Buck Plantain growth in cool mornings for best texture -- heat-stressed leaves taste like their day job.
+Flowers at full color for peak volatiles; seeds when pods rattle but before they self-sow across paths.
+Dry herbs in thin layers; deep piles steam themselves into compost.

 Good Neighbors